prettier/prettier/docs/plugins.md

 function hasPrettierIgnore(path: AstPath): boolean;
 ```

-Returns whether or not the AST node is ignored.
+Returns whether or not the AST node is `prettier-ignore`d.

+### (optional) `printPrettierIgnored`

+If the AST node is `prettier-ignore`d, Prettier will slice for the text for parsing without calling `print` function by default, however plugin can also handle the `prettier-ignore`d node print by adding this property.

+This property have the same signature as the `print` property.

+_First available in v3.7.0_

 #### (optional) `printComment`